 - juice of ½ lemon more to taste

 - 2 small garlic cloves

-Drain the chickpeas and the white beans.
-Give to a food processor.
+- Drain the chickpeas and the white beans.
+Place in a food processor.
 Add the rest of the ingredients and process until the hummus is smooth and creamy.

-Stop the food processor once or twice in between and scrape down the sides of the bowl, until the hummus is smooth.
-Add 1 or 2 tablespoons of cold water if the hummus seems to thick, I usually don't have to, the roasted red pepper is pretty juicy.
+- Stop the food processor once or twice in between and scrape down the sides of the bowl, until the hummus is smooth.
+Add 1 or 2 tablespoons of cold water if the hummus seems too thick, I usually don't have to, the roasted red pepper is pretty juicy.